Top 12 Ways to Increase Testosterone Levels Naturally

 8. Don't Overtrain

 While it is important to train hard, and with sufficient volume, it’s equally important that you don’t overdo it if you want to get the best results.
 So that means don’t train to failure very often, don’t have excessively long workouts and take a few days off from training once in a while.
-Training too much, or excessively hard, will exhaust the central nervous system and increase cortisol output.
-High cortisol levels inhibit testosterone production.
+Training too much, or excessively hard, will exhaust the central nervous system and increase cortisol output, and high cortisol levels inhibit testosterone production.

 9. Take Zinc, Magnesium and Vitamin D